Pollution Prevention & Chemical Management

 Environmental due diligence

 We investigate the environmental aspects prior to acquiring new businesses and land through M&As as part of due diligence.
-We investigate all sites, and not only manufacturing sites, to confirm whether there are any problems involving things such as soil and groundwater pollution and hazardous wastes prior to entering into new contractual agreements.
+We investigate all newly acquired sites, and not only manufacturing sites, to confirm whether there are any problems involving things such as soil and groundwater pollution and hazardous wastes prior to entering into new contractual agreements.

 Soil and Groundwater Remediation